masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 ```bash
 TimeMax	            8.0        % End of the simulation
 ```
 With these values the final snapshot files were loaded in `Python` with the `h5py` library and was animated using `matplotlib`'s built-in animation functionality.
-The final video can be seen on this YouTube video:
+The final animation can be seen on this YouTube video:

 <iframe src="https://www.youtube.com/embed/KW0yIkPPymI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>